History of Art

 You might also like…

-In the second unit we explore two of the following three themes: Identities, Nature and War.
-We look at how artists across time and place have represented divine beings, individuals, groups and nations; how the motifs, messages and materials of the natural world have been used by practitioners in Europe and beyond; as well as the ways in which past and present artists have responded to war and reflected our changing attitudes towards conflict.
+History of Art also teaches us how to situate artworks within their historical contexts and to consider the social, political, economic or technological factors that shaped them.
+We also debate the meanings of these works – both for the societies that made them and for us today.
+In the second A Level unit, Themes, we investigate a selection of key works that relate to two of the following three areas: Identities, Nature and War.
+We look at how artists across the world have represented divine beings, individuals, groups and nations; how the motifs, messages and materials of the natural world have been used by practitioners in Europe and beyond; as well as the ways in which past and present artists have responded to war and reflected our changing attitudes towards conflict.

-The third module is an in-depth exploration of two historical periods.
+The third A Level module is an in-depth exploration of two historical periods.
 ‘Invention and Illusion’ looks at the Renaissance in Italy between 1420 and 1520, while ‘Pop Life’ is a study of British and American contemporary art from 1960 to the present.
-We consider in greater detail the lives and careers of individual artists, as well as delving deeper into social, political and technological contexts: from the rediscovery of linear perspective in 15th century Florence, to the civil rights movement and rise of second-wave feminism in 1960s America.
+We consider in greater detail the lives and careers of individual artists, delving deeper into relevant contexts: from the rediscovery of linear perspective and other technological developments in 15th century Florence, to the Civil Rights movement and rise of second-wave feminism in 1960s America.

-As with other A Level subjects at Francis Holland, History of Art groups are small, typically comprising about seven students (with a maximum of twelve).
-The small size of the classes is an important factor in stimulating debate and encouraging all students to express their opinions.
+As with other A Level subjects at Francis Holland, History of Art groups are small.
+The small size of the classes is an important factor in stimulating discussion and encouraging all students to express their opinions.
+No previous knowledge or artistic skill is required to take this subject; students need only intellectual curiosity and enthusiasm for looking at art.